irkode/highlightjs-hugo/README.md

 - [hugo-highlightjs-plugin](dist/plugins/highlightjs/)

-  downsized variant as a standalone plugin.
+  downsized variant as a standalone plugin -- supporting _hugo_html_ and _hugo-text_.

 - [hugo-discourse-plugin](dist/plugins/discourse/)

-  downsized variant bundled as Discourse plugin.
+  downsized variant bundled as Discourse theme plugin -- supporting _hugo_html_ and _hugo-text_.

 ## Download

 The module has not been published to any CDN right now.
 You will have to clone or download the stuff you need.

 - latest version from the [dist folder][dist/]
 - a released package from our [releases page](https://github.com/irkode/highlightjs-hugo/releases/latest).